 Pre-registration through your WebMD portal is required to get a flu shot.
 No walk-ins, cash payments, or insurance payments can be accepted.

-UWM event safety protocols will be in place and face masks will be required during the flu shot clinics.
+UWM event safety protocols will be in place and face masks are recommended during the flu shot clinics.

 How to register for a Free Flu Shot:

 - Click “Register” on the Flu Vaccination card on the main screen.